 Media Publications (newspapers, magazines, invited/featured blog posts)

-Regular blogger at The Learned Fangirl: A Critical Take on Online Culture and Social Media.
+Regular games editor at The Learned Fangirl: A Critical Take on Online Culture and Social Media.

 One of several “experts” on diversity in gaming on the Kojo Nnamdi Show on NPR.